Memmy-App/memmy/README.md

-# memmy - An iOS client for Lemmy
+# memmy - An iOS and Android client for Lemmy

-An Apollo-inspired iOS client for using [Lemmy](https://github.com/LemmyNet/lemmy), a federated link aggregator.
+An Apollo-inspired iOS and Android client for using [Lemmy](https://github.com/LemmyNet/lemmy), a federated link aggregator.

 ## Work in Progress
 This is a work in progress and is not in a function state - yet.
 I intend to release builds on TestFlight starting in